jansindl3r/Glyphs-Scripts/README.md

  # Font
 - *Check Italics Have Same Width:* Checks if glyphs on Italic, Slant or actually any other has the same width as their parent layer.
+- *Copy Stems from Master:* Copies stems from one master to another.
+- *Spread Master Parameters:* Copies custom parameters from one master to all other masters.
 - *yMin & yMax:* Gets lowest and highest Y values of all masters in the font.

  # Glyphs